johnalison/obsidian-notes/0-inbox/Nexus.md

 -) Homo Deus argued that the real hero of history has always been information, rather than Homo spaiens

--) What we usually think of as ideological and political confilcts often turn out to be clashes between opposing types of information networks.
+-) What we usually think of as ideological and political conflicts often turn out to be clashes between opposing types of information networks.

 -) Judged in terms of longevity, spread, and power, the Catholic Church has been perhaps the most successful institution in human history, despite -- or perhaps because of -- the relative weakness of its self-correcting mechanisms.

 -)  The rise of AI is arguably the biggest information revolution in history.

--) History isnt the study of the past, it is the study of change [[History]]
+-) History isnt the study of the past, it is the study of change. [[History]]

 JA: Communism as a negative example of AI alignment ?